Swimsuit Styles: Three Types of Swimsuit Sizes That Don’t Support Breasts

 Read the six steps to finding the perfect swimsuit here.
 A lot of women go swimsuit shopping and buy what is cute, trendy, or hides their stomach well.

-The biggest factor they don’t realize is if you’re breasts aren’t shaped, supported, lifted, and separated, this in itself can make you look heavier and not as polished in your swimsuit.
+The biggest factor is if their breasts aren’t shaped, supported, lifted, and separated, they look heavier and not as put together in their swimsuit.

-There’s a lot of swimsuits out there that can prevent you from getting that perfect fitting swimsuit.
-I’m going to talk about the three types of swimsuit sizes to avoid buying so you can be sure you’re getting a proper fit in the bust area and look your best!
+There are a lot of swimsuits out there that can prevent you from getting that perfect fitting swimsuit.
+Let's talk about three types of swimsuit company sizing to avoid buying so you can be sure you’re getting a proper fit in the bust area and look your best!

-I went to Costco a couple weeks ago and found one piece swimsuits for sale and came in dress sizes: 6, 8, 10, 12, 14, and etc. The problem with these types of swimsuits is the sizing assumes if you’re a size 10, you have large breasts, and if you’re a size 4 you have tiny breasts.
-In my experience, the vast majority of women breasts are not proportioned to their dress size.
-There’s lot’s of women who are wear a size 4 and have G cup breasts.
-And women who wear a size 10 who have B cup breasts.
+At Costco a few weeks ago, there were one-piece swimsuits for sale.
+They came in dress sizes: 6, 8, 10, 12, 14, etc. The problem with these types of swimsuits is the sizing assumes if you’re a size 10, you have large breasts, and if you’re a size 4, you have tiny breasts.
+In our experience, the vast majority of women's breasts are not proportional to their dress size.
+There are a lot of women who wear a size 4 and have G cup breasts as well as women who wear a size 10 who have B cup breasts.

 These swimsuits either have lining, a shelf bra, molded cups, or a combo of these three.
 Because they lack the vital component of support, a snug fitting band, they don’t shape well or give adequate support.
 They make women look like they have uniboobs.
-For my large busted gals, their breasts tend to hand out on the side and top, and for my small busted gals, the cups at the top tend to be too big and gap.
+For large-busted gals, breasts tend to hand out on the side and top of these suits, and for small-busted gals, the cups at the top tend to be too big and gap.

-You will face the same problems with this type of sizing as you will with a dress size swimsuit.
-Again, in a size Small, the swimsuit is assuming that if you wear a small, that you have small breasts.
+You will face the same problems with this type of sizing as you will with a numerical-size swimsuit.
+In a size Small, the swimsuit is assuming that if you wear a small, that you have small breasts.
 In a size Large, they assume you have large breasts.

 Combined Bra Sizes: A/B, C/D, DD/DDD, 34 A/B, 34 C/D, etc